paulvarkey/udacity-deeprl-navigation/README.md

 This codebase contains a solution to the Navigation project from Udacity's DeepRL Nanodegree.

+One may watch the [accompanying Youtube video](https://youtu.be/rwPu4LlBlqw) first to see the highlights during training and evaluation.

 The project report is found in [Report.md](Report.md).

 The notebook [Navigation.ipynb](Navigation.ipynb)